katsaii/catspeak-lang/CONTRIBUTING.md

 the `@return` tag does not need to be included.

 You don't need to write documentation for internal functions.

+There are also a handful of other JSDoc tags which can be used for better documentation.
+These are:
+ - `@ignore`: Does not include the documented definition in the documentation.
+ - `@experimental`: Includes a stab in the documentation definition warning that the feature may change or be removed randomly.
+It is not stablised.
+ - `@deprecated {version}`: Includes a stab in the documentation definition warning that the feature has been deprecated since `version`, and should not be used anymore.
+ - `@throws {type}`: Indicates that the function could potentially throw an exception of `type`.
+ - `@remark`: Includes a note under the documentation description containing additional information.
+ - `@warning`: Includes a note under the documentation description containing important information.
+ - `@example`: Includes an example at the end of the definition documentation.

 #### Building the Documentation